 - 1 Diacro

-Metal fabrication can require metal to take on many shapes.
+Metal fabrication can require sheet metal to take on many shapes.
 Kirin Manufacturing employs hydraulic presses to form bends or angles in various materials.
 Dies are used to ensure that the metal takes a specific and uniform shape, time after time.
-Our machinery typically can handle materials of up to 10 gauge to 3/16″ thickness, and eight foot widths.
+Our machinery typically can handle materials of up to 10 gauge to 3/16″ thickness and eight-foot widths.
 Maximum material thickness depends on the overall size of the material and complexity of the bends or angles.

 - 2 Amada RG-80 Press Brake